European Bilberry (Vaccinium myrtillus)

 In one Italian study (I could not find the original research) 50 people with early cataract took bilberry extracts 3 times a day – the treatment stopped the progression of cataracts in 97% of the participants.
 Source: 100 Healing Herbs.
 Another study published in Alternative Medicine Review, 2001, mentions bilberry as a possible aid for cataracts.

 Bilberry is a major ingredient of Dr. Grossman’s Advanced Eye & Vision Support Formula, and is been part of his recommended protocol for patients with macular degeneration and other macular conditions and cataracts.
-Patients are reporting good results using the formulation including bilberry.

 100 Healing Herbs, Castleman, Michael